 Anaerobic digestion (AD) plants can be on-farm units, designed to deal with manures and other organic materials produced at farm level.
 Alternatively, AD plants can be designed as centralised units to deal with products from a number of farms, along with co-digestion of organic materials from other industries…

-Still on the same page they describe the increasingly popular idea of the centralised Anerobic Digester:
+Still, on the same page, they describe the increasingly popular idea of the centralised Anaerobic Digester:

 Centralised anaerobic digestion